Lea3D/File-O-Magic/README.md

 # File-O-Magic

 ## Overview
-This tool allows you to transfer files from one directory to another based on search criteria, with customizable themes.
+File-O-Magic is a tool designed to transfer files from one directory to another based on custom search criteria, with the added flair of customizable themes for a more personalized experience.

 ## Structure
-- **/scripts/**: Contains the main scripts (frontend, backend, and batch starter).
+- **/scripts/**: Houses the core scripts, including frontend, backend, and batch starter.
-- **/configs/**: Configuration files for different color themes.
+- **/configs/**: Stores configuration files for the various color themes.
-- **/functions/**: Reusable functions like color handling, file selection, and UI behavior.
+- **/functions/**: Contains reusable functions, such as color handling, file selection, and user interface (UI) behavior.

 ## Usage
-1. Edit the `.cfg` files in the `configs` folder to customize your color themes.
+1. Modify the `.cfg` files located in the `configs` folder to personalize your color themes.
-2. Run the `start.bat` file to launch the GUI.
+2. Execute the `start.bat` file to launch the graphical user interface (GUI).

 ## Tested Hardware